soedinglab/transannot/README.md

 ### Profile databases

 Sequence profiles contain linear probabilities for each aminoacid at every position of the set.
-There is an internal MMseqs2 profile format.
+There is an internal MMseqs2 profile DB format. `annotate` module of transannot implements sequence-profile search, that is why profile database must be provided as a input target database.

 ### Contamination